COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ### Activity 1 - Setting up for the practical

 We're going to make a more complex directory structure for this practical.
 This will exercise your Linux skills for creating and traversing directories.
-The overall structure will be
+The overall structure will be:

 ```
 FOP